Diner & Canteen

 first-served basis.
 Our restaurant is small and tables turn over quickly.
 When you arrive, we will do everything possible to seat your party quickly.
 You are welcome to call shortly before you arrive to inquire about a possible wait time.

 Do you cater?
 At this time we do not provide off-site catering.
 We do prepare large carry-out orders however.
-Take a look at our menu.
-We request at least 24 hours notice and 15% gratuity for orders totalling more than $75.
-Orders can be made by sending your order to: firstname.lastname@example.org
+Take a look at our menu here https://squareup.com/store/the-lunch-room.
+We request at least 24 hours notice and 15% gratuity for orders totaling more than $75.
+Orders can be made by sending your order to: email@example.com

 How do you handle food allergies?
 Gluten, nuts, & soy are present throughout our facility.
 While we do our best to avoid cross-contamination, we cannot guarantee these allergens will not be present in your food.
 When you notify us of a food allergy, the staff person at the register will make a note on your ticket.
 Upon seeing that ticket, the cook making your food will change their gloves and wash the surface on which your food is prepared.
 We do not, however, have separate cutting boards, grill or cookware dedicated to allergen-free preparation.
 We advise people with life-threatening food allergies not to eat at our restaurant.